 For flawlessly cooked rice, it produces heat from the upper lid, side area, and bottom.
 With its Microcomputer technology, it constantly adjusts the temperature to cook the rice perfectly.

 With its multiple cooking settings, you can cook plain, mixed, sweet, and multi-grain rice, as well as porridge.
+Hands-down this is one of the best rice cookers in Singapore for 2021for its durability and quality!

 - 8-litre capacity